 Blood pressure is the measure of the force of your blood inside your arteries, and when the force is too high, it can weaken your heart and damage your arteries.
 This can increase your risk of heart attack, heart failure, stroke, and kidney disease.

-Normal blood pressure can vary from 90/60 to 120/80, and if your blood pressure is high (140/90 or more) for more than a few weeks, your doctor will likely diagnose you with high blood pressure and may recommend that you take medication.
+Normal blood pressure varies from 90/60 to 120/80, so if your blood pressure is high (140/90 or more) for more than a few weeks, your doctor will likely diagnose you with high blood pressure and may recommend that you take medication.
 The easiest way to measure your blood pressure is to book an appointment at a pharmacy – you can find your nearest one on the NHS website.

-You could also consider buying your own blood pressure monitor to keep an eye on it at home.
+You could also consider buying a blood pressure monitor to keep an eye on it at home.
 Just make sure that it’s approved for use in the UK.
 The British and Irish Hypertension Society has a list of validated blood pressure monitors for home use here.

 As well as taking medication, there are lots of things you can do to help lower blood pressure naturally.
 And, even better, these steps will likely boost your overall health and fitness too.